secariolabs/secariolabs.github.io/pages/defence.md

         path: /assets/images/edr-states.png
         alt_text: "Gartner Magic Quadrant for Endpoint Protection Plattforms – December 2023"
         # caption: "Grafik 2: Gartner Magic Quadrant for Endpoint Protection Plattforms – December 2023"
-    - title: Identify deviations from normal behavior
+    - title: Identify deviations from normal behaviour
       text: |-
-        After recording normal behavior, we identify and check any anomalies that deviate from it.
+        After recording normal behaviour, we identify and check any anomalies that deviate from it.
 In this way, conspicuous relationships between users and devices are identified - without the time-consuming setup and maintenance of static use cases.
-This means that the analysis does not focus on individual log sources or linked events, but on the overall behavior of your company, your users and your devices.
+This means that the analysis does not focus on individual log sources or linked events, but on the overall behaviour of your company, your users and your devices.
       image:
         path: /assets/images/soc.jpeg
         alt_text: ""